-Meet the writers and creative team behind We The Interwoven: Volume 2.
+Meet the writers and creative team behind We the Interwoven, Volume 2.

 Dawson Davenport is a member of the Meskwaki Nation and grew up on the Settlement near Tama, Iowa, where he was raised by his maternal grandparents.
 He tells stories about his experiences as a Native, both the challenges he has faced and the Meskwaki way of life.
 He graduated from the University of Iowa with a degree in art and a certificate in entrepreneurial management.
-He spends his time in Iowa City and the Meskwaki Settlement as an entrepreneur, doing graphic design, running his clothing brand called Daepian Apparel, and opening a Native arts gallery in Iowa City.
+He spends his time in Iowa City and on the Meskwaki Settlement as an entrepreneur, doing graphic design, running his clothing brand called Daepian Apparel, and opening a Native arts gallery in Iowa City.

 Ajla Dizdarević is a Bosnian American who grew up in Waterloo, Iowa.
 Her writing concerns itself with the Balkan experience and post-war diaspora life.
-A sophomore at the University of Iowa majoring in English and creative writing, she has won the Iowa Chapbook Prize and the David Hamilton Undergraduate Creative Writing Prize.
+A student at the University of Iowa majoring in English and creative writing, she has won the Iowa Chapbook Prize and the David Hamilton Undergraduate Creative Writing Prize.
 She is also a recipient of the Iowa Scholarship for the Arts from the Iowa Department of Cultural Affairs.
-She hopes to share underrepresented narratives not only through her own work but also through others' writing with her forthcoming Slavic diaspora magazine, Gastarbajter.
+She hopes to share underrepresented narratives not only through her own work but also through others' writing with the Slavic diaspora magazine, Gastarbajter.